Graphic: Bottle PR Agency

 I will begin with a short description of ASMR, which stands for Autonomous Sensory Meridian Response.

 ASMR is a response that is commonly described as having a narrow range of specific sensations and feelings.
-Sensations include tingles, chills, and/or waves in the head, and possibly other areas.
-Feelings include euphoria, happiness, comfort, calmness, peacefulness, relaxation, restfulness, and/or sleepiness.
+Physical sensations include sparkly or static-y tingles or waves in the head which may flow to other areas of the body.
+Feelings include relaxation, comfort, calmness, sleepiness, peacefulness, happiness, and/or euphoria.

 The stimuli for ASMR (often called “triggers”) mostly fall into three main categories.